Outlast 2

-Outlast 2 (stylized as OU𐕣LAST^{II}) is a 2017 first-person psychological survival horror video game developed and published by Red Barrels.
-The sequel to Outlast (2013), it revolves around cameraman Blake Langermann, who works with his journalist wife Lynn to investigate the murder of a pregnant woman in the Sonoran Desert.
-When both get separated in a helicopter crash, Blake has to find Lynn while traveling through a village inhabited by a deranged cult that believes the Judgement Day is upon them.
+Outlast 2 (stylised as OU⸸LAST^{II}) is a 2017 first-person psychological survival horror video game developed and published by Red Barrels.
+The sequel to Outlast (2013), it revolves around a cameraman named Blake Langermann, who works with his journalist wife, Lynn, to investigate the murder of a pregnant woman in northern Arizona.
+When they are separated in a helicopter crash, Blake has to find Lynn while travelling through a village inhabited by a deranged cult that believes the Judgement Day is upon them.

-Following the critical success and popularity of Outlast, Red Barrels announced a sequel on October 2014.
-A gameplay demo was released at both PAX East and E3 2016 on April 22 and June 15, respectively.
-Originally slated for a release on Autumn 2016, the game suffered several development delays and was ultimately released for Microsoft Windows, PlayStation 4, and Xbox One on April 25, 2017 while a Nintendo Switch version was released on March 27, 2018.
+Following the critical success and popularity of Outlast, Red Barrels announced a sequel in October 2014.
+A gameplay demonstration was released at both PAX East and E3 2016 on April 22 and June 15, respectively.
+Originally scheduled for release in autumn 2016, it was delayed several times and was ultimately released for Microsoft Windows, PlayStation 4, and Xbox One on April 25, 2017, while a Nintendo Switch version was released on March 27, 2018.

 Outlast 2 received generally positive reviews upon release, with praise for its graphics, sound design, and atmosphere.
 Criticisms were directed at the amount of gore, themes, and difficulty.
 The Murkoff Account, a comic book series set between Outlast and Outlast 2, was released from July 2016 to November 2017, while a prequel game, The Outlast Trials, was released on March 5, 2024.

 Gameplay

 Like its predecessor, Outlast 2 is a first-person single-player survival horror that continues the found footage characteristics from the first game.
-The player assumes the role of cameraman Blake Langermann, who investigates a dilapidated rural area in Supai, Northern Arizona, near the western edge of the Colorado Plateau.
+The player assumes the role of a cameraman named Blake Langermann, who investigates a dilapidated rural area in Supai, Northern Arizona, United States, near the western edge of the Colorado Plateau.

-The player cannot fight except in scripted scenes, and so must run and hide from the numerous hostile enemies across the game.
+The player cannot fight except in scripted scenes, and so they must run and hide from the numerous hostile enemies across the game.
 The player can also crouch, run, jump, walk, vault, slide, and climb much like the first game and can hide in lockers, barrels, wardrobes, beds, water pools, tall grass, cornfields, and houses.
 The player has a limited stamina meter, and must manage how long they run, or else they will become exhausted and move more slowly.

 Langermann possesses only a camcorder with night vision capabilities, though the camcorder's batteries are also drained when night vision is used.
 Compared to the first game, his status as a cameraman means he carries a more advanced camera, one with clearer footage, zoom, and a sensitive microphone that can be used to detect distant footsteps and other noises.
 The player is equipped with an inventory system displaying the amount of footage recorded on the camera and the items they are carrying.
 Spare batteries suitable for the camcorder and bandage to heal injuries are spread throughout the game.
 The game takes influence from horror films like The Hills Have Eyes (1977), Race with the Devil (1975), and The Blair Witch Project (1999).